push-based/user-flow-gh-action/README.md

-# user-flow-gh-action
+# Chrome Lighthouse user flows as GitHub action

-This repository maintains a GitHub action to run [@push-based/user-flow]() in a workflow.
+This repository maintains a GitHub action to run [@push-based/user-flow](https://github.com/push-based/user-flow) in a workflow.
 It automatically detects flows, executes them and produces md reports as comments in your PR.

 **Inputs:**